 Did you all have a fantastic Independence Day Weekend?
 I couldn’t let this month go by without developing a stitch that at least hinted at a patriotic theme.
+So I decided after finally hoisting my flag up the pole and switched the in ground flagpole lighting on, I thought about what stitch I could create that seemed more patriotic than the rest.
 The Flag Stitch definitely resembles our own stars and stripes, but it is also a wonderfully rhythmic geometric design suitable for pretty much any type of project.
-Best yet, it is super easy to work up as it consists of only knits and purls—perfect for a quick knit during those hot summer days!
+Best yet, it is super easy to work up as it consists of only knits and purls-perfect for a quick knit during those hot summer days!

 Yarn: approx. 75 yards Worsted Weight (Sample uses Berroco Vintage in Berries)